25 Famous Painters Who Shaped the Art World As We Know it

 No American artist was selected as the most famous in our survey.
 However, two American artists are commonly celebrated and would be considered the most famous American painters: John Singer Sargent and Mary Cassatt.

 John Singer Sargent is one of the most well-known American artists.
 His style showcases the abstract in the real.
-Art students often study Sargent, and although not as famous as other artists on the list, he’s more influential in art circles.
+Art students often study Sargent, and although he is not as famous as other artists on the list, he’s more influential in art circles.

 Who is the Most Famous Painter Working Now?